Number 96 (TV series): Merchandise

 Eight paperback novelisations (1972–74) were sold under the Arkon imprint by Angus & Robertson.
 Some of these were credited to "Marina Campbell", a pseudonym of Anne Harrax.
 An original novel, 96 (Cover title: Number 96), was published by Stag in 1976.

 In 1975, the Number 96 Cookbook was released in Australia by publisher Pacific Magazines (Family Circle)]; it featured photographs and recipes from eight members of the cast.

 The series celebrated 1,000 episodes in 1976 with a compilation special, Number 96: And They Said It Wouldn't Last, which reviewed the show's most famous story lines and recounted the exploits of its departed main characters.
 And They Said It Wouldn't Last was repeated at the start of 1977 with a new ending presented by Dina Mann.
 It is featured on the first DVD release, along with a new documentary that covered the show's final 200 episodes.

 International screenings

-Cast members were amazed to learn the show was screening in some overseas countries.
+Cast members were amazed to learn the show briefly screened overseas.
 Cast member Bettina Welch reported seeing it dubbed in Italy, but this was never confirmed.
-Despite a short late-night run in Toronto, Canada, on Citytv, the content was too explicit for US and UK television.
-An attempt to sell the show at Cannes TV Festival in 1975 with a topless model backfired when British newspaper Daily Mirror reported, "it got a swift 'No Entry' sign" from their broadcasters the BBC and ATV."
+Despite a short late-night run in Toronto, Canada, on edgy network Citytv, the content was too explicit for any US and UK television network.
+An attempt to sell the show at Cannes TV Festival in 1975 by using a topless model backfired when British newspaper Daily Mirror reported it got "a swift 'No Entry' sign" from their broadcasters the BBC and ATV."